 Slacker punks from ‘ull.
 The name Serial Chiller is an ethos.
 Cheap beer and shit pizza covers anxieties in grease and foam.
 Fuck music scenes and their cliques.
 Stand out.
 Do something real.
 Write hooks and stick them through the listeners mouth.

-Hannah Fletcher is a presenter & producer for BBC Introducing in Lincolnshire, and breakfast producer for BBC Radio Lincolnshire.
-She’ll be joining us with a banging DJ set!
+Hannah Fletcher is a radio presenter for BBC Music Introducing in Lincolnshire – she’ll be joining us with a banging DJ set!

 Rebekah Fitch is an Irish alternative singer and songwriter.
 Her most recent songs have been released alongside some totally unique extras – a short film, a tapestry, and an entire game!
 We caught up with her to ask where her inspiration comes from…